ivangeorgiew/ropework/README.md

 * `tieUp`
   * type: `(descr, data, onCatch)` || `(data, onCatch)` -> `error handled data`
   * definition: Error handles every type of data that you give it
-  * `descr`: String that describes the data which you gave.
-Used for logging.
+  * `descr`: String that describes the data.
+If it has the word `cached`, then caching is enabled.
   * `data`: Any data which we error handle deeply.
 Arrays, functions and their arguments, objects and their methods, etc. Returns the error handled version.
   * `onCatch`: Function which acts as default onCatch for the returned data.
 Accepts arguments